-Mr. Rodriguez is a Law Professor and has been invited to speak at several Labor Law Seminars.
+Mr. Rodríguez is a Law Professor and has been invited to speak at several Labor Law Seminars.
 He is an active member of the Alliance of Business Immigration Lawyers (ABIL) and Founding Member of the Costa Rican Intellectual Property Association.
 He has also been a member of the Center of Tax Studies since 2000 and former President of the Association of CISV Costa Rica (Children International Summer Villages).
-Is Law School Student’s Attorney General and former Editor of the newspaper “La Toga” of the University Costa Rica Law School.
+He is a Law School Student’s Attorney General and former Editor of the newspaper “La Toga” of the University Costa Rica Law School.

 Mónica Román Jacobo

-Ms. Roman graduated from the Top Management Program at INCAE and holds a certificate on Quality Management in Public Administration from CEDDET in Spain.
+Ms. Román graduated from the Top Management Program at INCAE and holds a certificate in Quality Management in Public Administration from CEDDET in Spain.

 She worked as General Director of the Treasury Department from 2001 to 2006 in charge of providing Tax Policy Advice to the Minister, as well as granting and monitoring tax exemptions.
 She was the representative of the Treasury Department during the CAFTA negotiations and was member of the Regulatory Tourism Commission, a registered agency that approves the granting of tourism incentive agreements.
 She was also a member of the Tax Policy Technical Group of CAFTA’s signatory countries led by the International Monetary Fund.